kata198/jsonToCsv/README.md

 	  one line of output per each innermost line item found.

-	You may not close a line item and then try to open another one.
+	You may not close a line item and then try to open another at a different level.

+    If you have no line items defined (like a single record), one csv line will be produced.

 	Examples: